ibm-cloud-docs/secrets-manager/pricing.md

 At the end of each billing period you're charged for the number of instances in your account, plus the maximum number of secrets with an active status in those instances.
 If you create more instances after the start of the monthly billing period, the cost of each additional instance for the first month is prorated based on the number of days that remain in the billing period.

-### What counts as an active secret
-{: #active-secret-definition}

-A secret is counted toward your bill when it has an `active` status.
-Secrets that are destroyed or expired are not counted.
-[TODO: confirm whether secrets in a `pre-activation` or `deactivated` state are included in the count, and whether the count is taken at peak, at a point in time, or as a daily average.]

 ### Trial plan limitations
 {: #trial-plan-limitations}